Cicho\'n's maximum: Introduction

 \subsection{Large cardinals}

 As mentioned, ZFC is an axiom system for the whole of mathematics.
 A much ``weaker'' axiom system (for the natural numbers) is PA (Peano arithmetic).

 Gödel's Incompleteness Theorem shows that a theory such as PA or ZFC can never prove its own consistency.
 On the other hand, it is trivial to show in ZFC that PA is consistent (as in ZFC we can construct $\mathbb{N}$ and prove that it satisfies PA).
+We can say that ZFC has a higher consistency strength than PA.

-It is possible to arrange things in a way so that ZFC contains exactly the sentences of PA, together with the statement ``there is an infinite cardinal''.
-We can say: The existence of an infinite cardinal has a higher consistency strength than just PA.
+One axiom of ZFC is INF, the statement ``there is an infinite cardinal''.
+If we remove INF from ZFC, we end up with a theory ZFC$^0$ that can still describe concrete hereditarily finite objects and can be interpreted (admittedly in a not very natural way) as a weak version of PA which has the same consistency strength as PA.\footnote{More concretely, ZF$_\text{fin}\coloneq \text{ZFC}^0+\lnot\text{INF}$ can be seen to be ``equivalent'' to PA (i.e., mutually interpretable); this goes back to Ackermann~\cite{MR1513141}, see the survey~\cite{MR2357524}.} So we can say that adding an infinite cardinal to ZFC$^0$ increases the consistency strength.

 There are notions of cardinals numbers much ``stronger'' than just ``infinite''.
 Often, such large cardinal assumptions (abbreviated LC in the following) have the following form: \begin{quote} There is a cardinal $\kappa>\aleph_0$ that behaves towards the smaller cardinals in a similar way as $\aleph_0$ behaves to finite numbers. \end{quote} A forcing proof shows, e.g., \begin{quote} If ZFC is consistent, then ZFC+$\lnot$CH is consistent, \end{quote} and this implication can be proved in a very weak system such as PA.
-However, we can not prove (not even in ZFC) for any large cardinal \begin{quote} ``if ZFC is consistent, then ZFC+LC is consistent''; \end{quote} because in ZCF+LC we can prove the consistency of ZFC.
+However, we cannot prove (not even in ZFC) for any large cardinal \begin{quote} ``if ZFC is consistent, then ZFC+LC is consistent''; \end{quote} because in ZFC+LC we can prove the consistency of ZFC.
 We say: LC has a higher consistency strength than ZFC.